Superseded - Requirements for Workers at Government Nominated Accommodation Direction

 Identified service means a service or work of any kind during the course of which a person is physically present at Government nominated accommodation or a service in relation to Government nominated accommodation, which is identified in Schedule 2.

-Isolate has the same meaning as in the Management of Diagnosed Cases of COVID-19 and Close Contacts Direction or its successors.
+Isolate has the same meaning as in the Isolation for Diagnosed Cases of COVID-19 and Management of Close Contacts Direction (No. 6) or its successors.

 Isolating person means a person who: